davidemoro/play_requests/README.rst

      :alt: Updates

-pytest-play plugin driving the famous python requests library for making HTTP calls
+pytest-play plugin driving the famous Python requests_ library for making ``HTTP`` calls.

 More info and examples on: